stefems/rover-challenge/README.md

 ## Rebuilding Profiles

 We were able to write a script and scrape the Google index for all of the reviews customers have left of sitters.
-We have saved that information in the attached .csv file.
+We have saved that information in the attached CSV.
 Design a database schema and import the provided data.

+Note: If a stay includes multiple dogs, those names will be included in the same column of the CSV "|" delimited.

 ## Recreating the Search Ranking Algorithm